How to create an eye-catching listing

 2. Clean your RV first- Before snapping any pictures, make sure your RV is in tip-top shape.
 This will maximize your efforts and show renters you keep your RV clean.
 Spend some time staging your RV so a renter can imagine themselves using it.
 Pretend the renter is picking up the RV today and what that first impression should be.

 3. Lighting- It may seem obvious but making sure your pictures have good lighting will really show off your RV.
 Don’t take pictures directly into the sun.
 Similarly, make sure there’s good natural light and it’s not dark outside.
 Morning and afternoon tend to be the best time to snap good photos.
 You can also get a ring light to lighten up the darker areas.

 4. Composition- Think about what you’re trying to capture.
 Center the objects so it’s clear to the renter what you’re displaying.
 Try to keep your camera straight and avoid taking pictures at angles.
 Also, make sure your pictures are clear and not blurry.

 Pro Tip: Download the App.
 It makes it easy for you to take and upload photos from your Smartphone.

 3. Edit your photos- You can edit photos directly from your phone or there are plenty of free apps you can download to your phone or computer to adjust the lighting, crop or scale the pictures.
 These apps VSCO, Lightroom, or Afterlight can help you create a consistent look by using filters.
 If needed, leverage the tools to brighten and edit photos but be sure they are still an accurate representation of your RV.

 Rates and Add-Ons

 Another critical component of your listing is your rates.
-A good starting point on setting your rates is searching RVshare for some similar years, makes, and models in your area.
-If you want to offer a discount for longer stays such as a week or month, you have the ability to determine what percent off you want to provide.
+A good starting point for setting your rates is searching RVshare for some similar years, makes, and models in your area.
+If you want to offer a discount for longer stays such as a week or month, you have the ability to determine what percentage off you want to provide.